-- 1.1.2 All four Parts that comprise the Contingent Asset Guidance incorporate (where still relevant to this levy year) the information in the previous guidance that collectively related to Type A, Type B and Type C Contingent Assets in the Guidance in relation to Contingent Assets for 2020/21. - 1.1.3 This Part 3 of the Contingent Asset Guidance covers specific requirements in respect of Type B Contingent Assets and should be read in conjunction with Part 1 of the Contingent Asset Guidance. - 1.1.4 Parties should note the Board's requirements, in place for the 2019/20 levy year onwards, in respect of re-execution of certain Contingent Assets.
-In order for Type A and Type B Contingent Assets to meet the Board's definition of Standard Form, any such agreements that contain fixed monetary caps must be in the format that was published from early 2018.
+- 1.1.2 This Part 3 of the Contingent Asset Guidance covers specific requirements in respect of Type B Contingent Assets and should be read in conjunction with Part 1 of the Contingent Asset Guidance. - 1.1.3 Parties should note the Board's requirements, in place for the 2019/20 levy year onwards, in respect of re-execution of certain Contingent Assets.
+In order for Type A and Type B Contingent Assets to meet the Board's definition of Standard Form, any such agreements that contain fixed monetary caps must be in the format that was published in early 2018 or thereafter.
 For Type B contingent assets, the Board's expectation is that (as a matter of normal legal practice) contingent assets are re-executed afresh rather than (for example) amended or restated.
 See paragraph 2.10 below for more information.